qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   overfit its small bank.
 The declared development run therefore increases the bank to 256 mappings, evaluates 128 disjoint mappings, and supplies the full 102,400 sampled-example exposures with held-out checks every 10 epochs.
+- 2026-08-31: the declared neural exact-state development run succeeded on 128 unseen DM mappings.
+At epoch 400, endpoint probability was 0.9872 (0.9896 in `a1`, 0.9849 in `b1`) versus mean nonendpoint probability 0.00034.
+Learned reward was 0.6611 versus 0.4896 for never and 0.5161 for matched random.
+Removing target memory reduced reward to 0.4869; removing distractor memory raised it to 0.6742.
+  The last five checkpoints were stable, although an epoch-280 optimization excursion makes the learning path non-monotonic.
+This is the first positive basic feasibility result, not yet a multiseed or sampled-RL result.